crz-dev/candy-icons-windows/README.md

 ## Download

-You can download all icons as a ZIP file from the releases section or from here:
+You can download **ALL** versions as a zip file from here:
 [Download ZIP](https://github.com/crz-dev/candy-icons-windows/archive/refs/heads/main.zip)

+Otherwise go into `"releases"` in the right part of this page and download a specific one.

-**I recommend using the multisized icons for consistency accross the system.
+**I recommend only downloading and using the "multisized" icons from release v1.2 for consistency accross the system.
 (They also look better res/cropped)**
-> There is also some slightly modified icons like a blue steam or classic proton in it.

 ---